A new way of delivering grants

 In addition, we have introduced a new electronic funds management system that will provide for Recipient Created Tax Invoices (RCTIs) to eligible organisations.
 This will remove the requirement for you to issue and send tax invoices to receive payments; reducing time spent on funding administration.
 More information on RCTIs can be found on the Australian Taxation Office website.

 The Department of Health values the expertise of officers that work within our policy divisions and recognises that you will continue to consult with these officers on policy matters that are beyond the scope of your funding agreements.
 Staff in the Health State Network work closely with officers in policy divisions to share information on emerging issues and provide you with coordinated responses to queries that span both policy and grant administration.
 Policy divisions will continue to play an important role in the design and evaluation of programs and funding agreements and in providing technical expertise for assessment of grant applications.

-- Consulting our Grants Reform website first to see if the answer to your query is already provided
+- Consulting our grants administration website first to see if the answer to your query is already provided

 - Contacting us via our nominated contact methods (see below)